KaptajnFjaesing/CarreraTrackDesign/README.md

 and is re-run over and over.

 Notes:
+- The units of the axes in the figure is meter, meaning the figures accurately display the physical size of the different tracks.
+In realtion to this, note that the line, and consequently the dimensions of the track, represent the midpoint of the track.
+Hence, half the width of the track and potential additions should be kept in mind.
 - The model does not yet include the possibility to have the track intersect.